Tom Peters on the power of saying “Thank You”

 “It gets you further — and it also makes you a better human being.”

-Tom explains how the great American psychologist William James told us that the deepest human need is the need to be appreciated.
+Tom explains how the great American psychologist William James told us that the deepest human need is the need to feel appreciated.
 When we say “Thank you” we give people that appreciation.

-And in a time of change, saying “Thank you” also brings three more valuable benefits:
+In a time of change, saying “Thank you” also brings three other valuable benefits:

 And this means that when the next issue arises we start from a place of:

-- Stronger relationships with the people who can help us achieve what needs to be done
+• Stronger relationships with the people who can help us to achieve what needs to be done

 Perhaps most important of all, saying “Thank you” gets us into the habit of spotting the positives, the opportunities, in any situation.